The Holistic Treatment Of Chronic Pain

 - Inflammatory pain-such as in autoimmune conditions and overlaps with other types of pain but with more specific biomarkers

 - Central sensitivity Pain-where the brain’s pain networks begin to misfire and become dysregulated so that pain signals from the body become amplified in the brain.
 In a process known as smudging, pain becomes more widespread and difficult to pinpoint due to the nervous system becoming confused as the origin of the pain and the area of pain increases, sometimes without a discernable pattern of what makes it better or worse.
 This type of pain is very difficult to treat with standard drugs and often patients are not listened to or told they are exaggerating, which is both false and detrimental to treating the pain effectively.
 Fibromyalgia and EDS patients have this type of pain, but anyone can experience it.

 - Neuropsychiatric pain-where there is a brain stress network component in addition to a physical component, such as in tension headaches where stress & anxiety brain pathways can worsen the muscle tension and spasm in a vicious cycle and can include mood changes, anxiety & mental anguish and intense suffering on top of the physical pain.
 This type of pain involves a brain networking issue.

-The Endocannabinoid System & Pain
+The ECS & Chronic Pain

 Cannabinoid medications, or medical cannabis, that work on the ECS can interrupt the pain messages through a multitude of different chemical and brain messenger pathways, contributing to a strong anti-pain effect.